Jodi Huisentruit's apartment

 Directions

 The apartment complex is situated on the northeastern side of Mason City, beside the Winnebago River.
-It sits to the north of a developed parkland called East Park.
+It lies to the north of a developed parkland called East Park.

 Details about the general area